brucejo75/meteor-bootstrap-multiselect/README.md

  - *value* - **required:** this is the value assigned to this *menuItem*.
 It is used by the block helper as an index into the `selectedItems` array, so a number or a string work.

 That is all the *menuItem* object is required to be, one property.
 But you can load up other properties as a convenience, for example the `caption` property is specified in the snippet above.
 And you will see with the example that I track the selected state for each *menuItem* in the `selected` property.

+### selectedAttr variable
+This is a convenience variable provided by the content block.
+Internally, it calculates whether this should be `'selected'` or `''` depending upon the values in the `selectedList` at startup.
+After startup, jQuery takes care of setting the `'selected'` attribute.

 ## Put it all together